 - Obtained credentials (merchant Access Token) from Swedbank Pay through

 Swedbank Pay Admin.
-Please observe that Swedbank Pay Checkout encompass
+Please observe that the Swedbank Pay Checkout v3

 It is important to secure all communication between your app and your servers.
 If you wish to use the Merchant Backend API to communicate between your app and your server, an example implementation is provided for Node.js and for Java.

-As the Mobile SDK is built on top of Checkout, it is a good idea to familiarize yourself with it first.
-The rest of this document will assume some familiarity with Checkout concepts.
-Note, however, that you need not build a working Checkout example with web technologies to use the Mobile SDK.
+As the Mobile SDK is built on top of Checkout v3.
+It is a good idea to familiarize yourself with it first, as the rest of this document will assume some familiarity with Checkout concepts.
+Note, however, that you need not build a working Checkout v3 example with web technologies to use the Mobile SDK.

-The Mobile SDK provides a mobile component to show Checkin and Payment Menu in a mobile application.
-The integrating application must set a Configuration, which is responsble for making the necessary calls to your backend.
+The Mobile SDK currently provides a mobile component to show Checkout v3 Enterprise or Payments Only in a mobile application.
+The integrating application must set a Configuration, which is responsible for making the necessary calls to your backend.
 A Configuration for a server implementing the Merchant Backend API is bundled with the SDK, but it is simple to implement a Configuration for your custom server.
-The After-Payment part is the same as when using Checkout on a web page, and is thus intentionally left out of the scope of the SDK.
+The Post Purchase part is the same as when using Checkout on a web page, and is thus intentionally left out of the scope of the SDK.